The challenges you may face

 The RAW truth

-Your choices are to either follow the Southern coastline of the country or alternatively head north towards Arnarstapi.
+You're choices are to either follow Iceland's southern coastline of the country, or alternatively head north towards Arnarstapi.

 Don't go chasing waterfalls - Actually, do.